Fears grow about election deniers' influence after bizarre decision in Nevada race

 In May, canvassers in Delta County, Michigan, refused to certify a recall election after a pressure campaign by local election conspiracy activists.
 The officials eventually certified the race after Michigan's State Board Of Elections sent the board a letter stating the canvassers would face legal consequences for not following their mandate to certify.

-Adams, who was appointed to the board in February, is a regional coordinator for the Election Integrity Network, a powerful national group of election conspiracy activists led by former Trump legal adviser Cleta Mitchell.
-EIN seeks to undermine voting and ballot counting through the guise of election integrity.
+Adams, who was appointed to the board in February, is a regional coordinator for the Election Integrity Network, a powerful national network of right-wing election conspiracy activists led by former Trump legal adviser Cleta Mitchell, who worked on a number of failed lawsuits to overturn the 2020 presidential election and was on the post-election phone during which Trump asked Raffensperger to "find" him the votes necessary for him to win.
+EIN-affiliated groups seek to undermine voting and ballot counting with aggressive election monitoring and a nationwide purge of the voter rolls likely to affect mostly minority and young voters who tend to vote for Democrats.

 Back in Washoe, the decision not to certify came as a surprise to Democratic Commissioner and Chair Alexis Hill.